-Erin works in American Rivers’ Southeast Region, largely in the Carolinas, to provide technical assistance, project management, and general guidance in the planning, development and implementation of projects like dam removals for the River Restoration and Clean Water Supply programs.
+Erin works in American Rivers’ Southeast Region, largely in the Carolinas and Tennessee, to provide technical assistance, project management, and general guidance in the planning, development and implementation of projects like dam removals for the River Restoration and Clean Water Supply programs.

 Erin joined American Rivers in 2013.
 Prior, she worked with the Western North Carolina Alliance, Audubon North Carolina, and the Southern Alliance for Clean Energy.
 Erin also serves on the board of directors of the North Carolina Wildlife Federation.